6 Best Grant Writing Books 2022

 Writing a successful grant proposal isn't easy.
-For prospective donors to accept, it takes research, creativity, and precision to craft the perfect document.
-The good news is there are some great resources out there to help you with the process.
+It takes research, creativity, and precision to craft the perfect document for prospective donors to accept.
+The good news is that there are some great resources to help you with the process.

 The Only Grant-Writing Book You'll Ever Need by Ellen Karsh and Arlen Sue Fox is a helpful resource for those who are looking to write their first grant application.
 It provides step-by-step guidance on how to complete the process and get results.

-From building your idea into an argument that will convince donors to give you funds, this guide includes all of the steps necessary from start to finish in order to create successful proposals.
-It also discusses developing relationships with potential granters if you're a nonprofit organization or freelancer.
+From building your idea into an argument that will convince donors to give you funds, this guide includes all of the steps necessary from start to finish to create successful proposals.
+It also discusses developing relationships with potential granters if you're a freelancer or nonprofit organization.

 Ordinarily, getting funded isn't easy, but luckily with books like this one from Ellen Karsh, you get great help.